zoom/actions/zm.fetch/examples/google-sheets.md

-This is an example zm.fetch structure to **append row** in Google Sheets.
+This is an example zm.fetch structure to **append row** for Google Sheets.

 ```JavaScript
 zm.log.info('Appending row to Google Sheet');